 Using the translated results, Winter & Sun Travel are able to produce weather cards for their customers, quickly and automatically, personalized into the respective languages.
 All they need is KNIME Analytics Platform and an account for Google Translate.

-If you want to try this out, you can access this workflow through the KNIME EXAMPLES server at 01_Data_Access/05_REST_Web_Services/07_Translate_Using_Google_API01_Data_Access/05_REST_Web_Services/07_Translate_Using_Google_API*.
+If you want to try this out, you can access this workflow by downloading it from the KNIME Hub.
 Just enter your own Google API key enabled for the Google Translate service.

 And Bob’s your uncle / fertig ist der Lack / Le tour est joué / se on siinä / aí está!